-The unrealized losses on most of the securities in the "Twelve or More Months" category were mostly caused by changes in market interest rates as well as some change in market credit spreads.
-With respect to two of such securities, the unrealized losses were primarily caused by market perceptions of the credit quality of such securities.
+The unrealized losses on a majority of the securities in the "Twelve or More Months" category were caused by changes in market interest rates as well as market credit spreads.
 None of the securities in this category are in default or delinquent and Newcastle has performed credit analyses in relation to such securities which support its belief that the carrying values of such securities are fully recoverable over their expected holding period.
 Although management expects to hold these securities until their recovery, there is no assurance that such securities will not be sold or at what price they may be sold.